-On CAPS, 96% of the 1,493 members who have rated Paychex believe the stock will outperform the S%26P 500 going forward.
-These bulls include jjutte and All-Star InvestWhatWorks, who is ranked in the top 15% of our community.
+On CAPS, 95% of the 1,519 members who have rated Paychex believe the stock will outperform the S&P 500 going forward.

 At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
 Motley Fool newsletter services have recommended buying shares of Paychex and ADP.
+Motley Fool newsletter services have also recommended creating a write covered strangle position in Paychex.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.